Posts

 Image

-Every physical system, including life, takes different inputs and produces certain outputs.
+E very physical system takes different inputs and produces certain outputs.
 We constantly measure or judge our outputs like words and deeds.
 We also judge the deeds of others as well as different situations around us.
 In fact, in the evolutionary process, judging threats was very important for survival itself.
-However, the issue is in the absence of standards for judging deeds and we often depend on ignorance based perceptions and belief systems.
+However, the issue is the absence of standards for judging deeds, and we often depend on ignorance-based perceptions and belief systems.
 We feel happy and satisfied whenever we encounter a deed done which conforms to our belief system.
-In this connection, Krishna says, "He who is united by yoga, who has purified and conquered self, subdued his senses, who realises his Self as the self in all beings, is not tainted although acting" (5.7).
-This is an assurance from the Lord as to when our deeds are not tainted.
-Krishna says karmas are not tainted when performed by someone who is purified i.e. free of hatred and desires (5.3) and who has re
+In this connection, Krishna says, “He who is united by yoga , who has purified and conquered self, subdued his senses, who realises his self as the self in all beings, is not entangled although acting” (5.7).
+Non-entanglement is often interpreted as being untainted, and this verse is the Lord’s assurance that the actions of the purified are not tainted.
+Karmas are not tainted when performed by someone who is purified i.e. free of h...

 Image

-Life is a two way process.
-We receive various stimuli and we keep responding to them.
-In this context, Krishna says that the knower of truth, united with self, thinks that, "I do nothing at all even while I see, hear, touch, smell, eat, walk, sleep, breath (5.8) - talk, evaluate, accept and even my blink of eyes and the senses move among sense objects" (5.9).
-In this existential verse, Krishna is describing the peak experience of the knower of Truth.
-As we regularly experience emotions arising out of praise and criticism, we see that praise makes us forget ourselves like the proverbial crow dropping its meat upon hearing praise from the fox about its singing ability.
-Likewise, when criticized, our response varies from silence to verbal to physical depending on the degree of criticism and the strength of the critic.
-We assume these stimuli to be true and we identify with them.
-This leads to misery especially when we take them personally.
-Our sense organs are like
+I n our daily life, we receive various stimuli through our senses and keep responding to them.
+In this context, Krishna says that the knower of truth, united with self, thinks that “I do nothing at all even while I see, hear, touch, smell, eat, walk, sleep, breath (5.8) - talk, evaluate and accept.
+The senses move among sense-objects” (5.9).
+In this existential verse, Krishna is describing the peak experience of the knower of truth.
+Secondly, these verses are very easy to understand but very difficult to inculcate as they require subjugation of senses which are powerful.
+For example, we regularly experience emotions arising out of praise and criticism.
+Praise makes us forget ourselves like the proverbial crow dropping its meat upon hearing praise from the fox about its singing ability.
+Similarly, when criticized, our response varies from silence to verbal to physical depending on the degree of criticism and the strength of the critic.
+We take these stimuli to be true and ...